 The Council's goal for engagement with Māori is for strengthened and ongoing partnerships.
 This aims to ensure the Council receives appropriate information, advice and understanding about the potential implications and/or effects of proposals on tangata whenua values.

-Appendix 2:

-Figure 1: IAP2 spectrum of engagement
+Appendix 2: Figure 1:

 IAP2 Spectrum of Public Participation